 320 East 94th Street

-· Experience working with populations with complex trauma histories required
+· Have experience working with populations who have complex trauma histories.

-· Ability to be flexible and use non-traditional approaches in working with young adults preferred.
+· Have the ability to be flexible and use non-traditional approaches in working with young adults.

-· Skillful in assessing clients’ needs in relationship to health and psychosocial functioning and establishing intervention accordingly required.
+· Be skilled in assessing clients’ needs in relationship to health and psychosocial functioning and establishing treatment goals accordingly.

 · LCSW preferred.

 Please respond with resume and cover letter to HRAHC320@yahoo.com:attention attn: Michael Nembhard